iPeel/HA-Eleven-Energy/README.md

 Force discharges the battery and uses excess solar to export to the grid at the specified rate until the target State of Charge is reached, thereafter the system will export all excess solar until the work mode is changed.

-To switch to thie work mode, use the "_set_work_mode_grid_export_" service call with the following optional parameters:
+To switch to this work mode, use the "_set_work_mode_grid_export_" service call with the following optional parameters:

 Key | Required | Description
 --- | --- | -----------